Soaking Up Lots of Sun on Big Corn Island, Nicaragua

 The Island Life

 When traveling, I always imagine what life would be like if I lived there.
-I really enjoy seeing people in their day to day routines.
+I really enjoy seeing people in their day-to-day routines.
 I daydream about the house I would own and the plants I could grow.
 Daily chores like laundry and sweeping seem way more enjoyable here.
 Maybe you won’t daydream about cleaning your house or keeping a garden, but I hope you take a moment to slow down and appreciate the island life.

 Inspiration: Big Corn Island, Nicaragua